World News | UN Chief Urges the EU to Avoid 'double Standards' over Gaza and Ukraine | LatestLY

-Brussels, Mar 21 (AP) European Union leaders were urged on Thursday to show the same respect for international law in Gaza as they aim to uphold in Ukraine, as hundreds of thousands of Palestinians face dire food shortages and possible famine.
+Bbrussels, Mar 22 (AP) European Union leaders were urged Thursday to show the same respect for international law in Gaza as they aim to uphold in Ukraine, as hundreds of thousands of Palestinians face dire food shortages and possible famine.

 At an EU summit in Brussels, UN Secretary-General Antonio Guterres appealed to the leaders to remain strong and united in their respect of standards enshrined in the United Nations Charter and international law.